EolnMsuk/AntiDarkSword/README.md

 2. Scroll down to the Tweak section and tap **AntiDarkSword**.
 3. **Turn ON** the master Enable Protection switch.
 4. Choose your protection method:
-   * **Auto Protect:** Turn on Enable Auto Protect and select Level 1, 2, or 3 for immediate, system-wide coverage.
+   * **Preset Rules:** Turn on Enable Preset Rules and select Level 1, 2, or 3 for immediate, system-wide coverage.
-   * **Manual Selection:** If Auto Protect is off, use the **Select Apps...** menu to individually turn ON restrictions for specific apps (all are OFF by default).
+   * **Manual Selection:** If Preset Rules are off, use the **Select Apps...** menu to individually turn ON restrictions for specific apps (all are OFF by default).
 5. Use the **Add Custom Bundle ID / Process** button to paste comma-separated lists of hidden background daemons you wish to restrict.
 Swipe left on any generated custom ID to delete it.
 6. Tap the **Save** button in the top right corner (available in both the main menu and app list) to apply your new security rules and respring.
 7. To quickly clear your settings, use the **Reset to Defaults** button at the bottom of the main menu.